LouayGaber/HRManagmentSystem/README.md

  first we run script : npm i

 then we need to have a sql server running in order to deal with databse
-the mysql databse config is in server.config.db.config
+the mysql databse config is in server/config/db.config

 after you setup the db config
 you can start the server by running